forta-network/docs/docs/Forta-for-Metamask.md

-1. What is the Forta Snap for MetaMask?
-The Forta Snap for MetaMask is a plugin (Snap) that integrates with the MetaMask wallet.
-It allows users to interact with the Forta network, enabling them to scan all the addresses they are interacting with and calling Forta APIs to verify the safety of a transaction.
+**Forta Snap for Metamask**

+The Forta Snap for MetaMask is a plugin that automatically scans the addresses in a user’s pre-signed transaction against Forta’s database of known scammers.
+Based on the results, the plugin will display a “high-risk” or “low-risk” warning message to the user. .
+Some of the scam types covered by the Forta Snap include:

+    * Ice phishing
+    * token impersonation
+    * pig butchering
+    * gas minting
+    * sleep minting
+    * hard and soft rug pulls
+    * NFT wash trading

 2. What is Forta?
-The largest Network of Security Intel in Web3.
+Forta is the largest network of security intelligence in Web3.
+The network provides real-time intelligence about scams, exploits and other suspicious activity to 100+ teams, including DeFi protocols, centralized exchanges, Web3 wallets, security tools and crypto compliance platforms.

 3. How do I install the Forta Snap for MetaMask?
 You can install the Forta Snap by following these steps: